tomlurge/mteam/docs/notes.md

   . make key-value pairs less obtse
 * check the correctnes of singles in one file
 * and streamlien attribute names and structures (at least check for it)
-* look into metrics-lib to see if i can add missing features myself